wilfoderek/violence-detection-deeplearning/README.md

 We provide a [Jupyter Notebook](ViolenceActionDetection.ipynb) with instructions to train and test our model.

 In order to run the application it is necessary to download the datasets.
-And to download the data set it is necessary to upload the kaggle.json file found in this repository.
+And to download the datasets it is necessary to upload the kaggle.json file found in this repository.

 The following steps must be followed: